gyorgyszekely/uni-miskolc/README.md

 ### What is this repository for? ###

-Team project for Integrated Software Systems and Quality Assurance subject at the University of Miskolc, Hungary.
+Part of a team project for Integrated Software Systems and Quality Assurance subject, and some individual example for Parallel and Distributed Systems subject at the University of Miskolc, Hungary (2016/2017).